BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/genome_annotation/README.md

 # **Genome Annotation Overview**
 <br>
-This folder contains the nine BAKTA annotation folder for each individual genome, each file has an their own TSV annotations file, .png that shows the sturcture of the genome, and a txt file that summarizes the genomes.
+This folder contains nine BAKTA annotations for each individual genome.
+Each file has their own TSV annotations file, .png that shows the sturcture of the genome, and a txt file that summarizes the genomes.
 For a full overview look at genome_summary.tsv (summarizes all the genomes) and bakta_genomes_annotated (this is a full annotation of the bakta files).

 <br>